7 Best Throwing Axes + Buying Guide

 As an Amazon Associate I earn from qualifying purchases.

 Axe throwing is growing in popularity every year.
 From casual nights out with friends to serious axe-throwing events where people compete according to official rules and regulations, axe throwing has something appealing for all levels of throwers – from absolute beginners to hardcore enthusiasts.
-Just as important as enthusiasm, though, is also the axe that you’re going to be throwing.
+Just as important as enthusiasm, though, is also the axe you will be throwing.
 Cheap axes dull and chip easily, are hard to throw, and take some of the joy out of throwing them.

 Best Throwing Axe